 - NSF International establishes NSF Shanghai Co.
 Ltd. in the People's Republic of China.

-- NSF International partners with the Philippine National Government to develop drinking water treatment standards.
+- NSF International works with the Philippine National Government to facilitate drinking water treatment standards development.

 - NSF partners with international food equipment experts to develop a CEN Workshop Agreement for commercial food equipment.